ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

 [ INFO] [1544598264.313085881]: For now, you can use publish joint trajectory msgs by triggering service(/execution)
 ```

-When you execute command by ROS service, the Dynamixel will rotate.
+When you execute command by ROS service, DYNAMIXEL will rotate.

 ```
 $ rosservice call /dynamixel_workbench/execution "{}"